 Frequently Asked Questions

 Yes!
 When it comes to choosing countertops, classic white marble is a top choice.
 Marble is timeless and beautiful.
 It is a perfect stone for kitchens and baths.
 Marble takes on character and is more beautiful over time.
-We also use a Bullet Proof sealer to protect it and keep the stone looking as good as new.

 Although Alabama white marble is the most widely known in the market, marble is available in several hues with veining in grey, pink, gold and more.
 At AM3, we offer different types of marble for any style.